-Testing and Assessment Services will proctor make-up exams for SSCC students who miss an exam due to illness or certain outside activities.
+Testing and Assessment Services will proctor exams for SSCC students who need to have their exam proctored in a secure setting.
 All exams are by appointment only and space is limited.

-Proctoring of SSCC Make-Up Exams is a courtesy service for students and is only offered upon approval of the instructor and within the guidelines provided here.
+Proctoring of SSCC proctored on exams are only offered upon approval of the instructor and within the guidelines provided below.
 Students and instructors using our services must be familiar with all testing procedures.
 Please read all information before utilizing the Testing and Assessment Center proctoring services.

 - Paper/pencil and computer-based exams may be proctored in the Testing and Assessment Center.

-- Proctoring services are to be used for individual make-up exams only.
+- Proctoring services are to be used for individual make-up exams and online classes only.
 The Testing and Assessment Center cannot accommodate testing for entire classes.

 - Proctored exams are by appointment only.